 Vertical photos were used for creating maps.
 Wide-angle lenses were used to capture large areas.
 The oblique and panoramic photos were used to distinguish relief in the landscape and to identify military structures.

 Mainly glass plate negatives were used and only sporadic roll film.
 The glass plates were of different sizes and the print was usually the same size as the original.
 Mosaics were composed from different images to represent a large area.

 Armies began to camouflage their objects so that they were invisible on aerial photographs.
 Aerial stereo photography was used to highlight the positions of the camouflaged objects by observing the relief when the photo was viewed with a stereoscope.

 Stereo cameras were unusable for aerial photography.
-The distance between the two lenses of a stereo camera was too small to record depth due to the flight altitude.
+The distance between the two lenses of a stereo camera was too small to record depth due to the flight altitude, so a larger stereo baseline was needed.
 Stereo photos were made by taking two pictures in succession with a normal camera.
 An overlap of 60% between the two photos was necessary to get a usable stereo depth effect.
 The photographer used tables to calculate the interval between the two shots.
-Flight altitude, the focal length of the lens, the size of the negative and the speed of the aircraft were taken into account.
+Flight altitude, the focal length of the lens, the size of the glass plate and the speed of the aircraft were taken into account.

 - De oorlog vanuit de lucht, B. Stichelbaut, P. Chielens, 2013